magnesj/ResInsight/docs/Completions.md

   - **StartMD** –- the start position for the fishbones.
 This will be set to the highest possible value automatically, but can be set lower by the user.
 Gives the point along the well from which the transmissibility from the matrix to the main bore will be calculated.
   - **Main Bore Diameter** -- The hole diameter for the main bore will be used in the calculation of the transmissibility (connection factor) into the main bore.
   - **Main Bore Skin Factor** -- The skin factor for the main bore, used in calculation of the transmissibility (connection factor) into the main bore.
-For multisegment wells there are additional parameters which should be set.
+For multi-segment wells there are additional parameters which should be set.
 These are used in the export of WELSEGS data.
 - **Multi Segment Wells** - Options used by the Well Segments Export
   - **Liner Inner  eter** -- The liner inner diameter for the fishbones.
   - **Roughness Factor** -- The roughness factor used in export of main bore segments.